adityapurwa/adityapurwa/README.md

 ### Hi/Halo/こんにちは/안녕하세요 👋

-I'm Aditya - currently working as a full stack engineer at [Taxfix](https://taxfix.de).
+I'm Aditya - currently on a career break.
+Spending my time learning new things and mentoring.
+I solve business problems with my expertise, sometimes with technologies.
+Reach out to me for a consultation.

 I focus on making an impact with technologies, maximizing value and maintaining resource efficiency while doing so.
 I'm a musician, designer, writer, and illustrator when not dealing with code.